 Recall bias is when study subjects cannot accurately remember vital information.
 They either provide incomplete information or information that is just flat wrong.
 This type of selection bias can lead to missing data.

 Sometimes called self selection bias, volunteer bias occurs when willing participants in your study do not represent your research population.

 A type of selection bias that resembles non response sampling bias, exclusion bias occurs when researchers remove a specific subgroup from the research population.

 In all forms of selection bias, the systematic differences that exist between participants limit the ability to equally compare the groups and arrive at unbiased conclusions.

-In RCTs, allocation bias can be minimized by ensuring that an adequate randomization process is used.
-Ensuring that participants are truly randomized maximizes the chances that baseline characteristics between participants in each group are as similar as possible.
-Attrition bias can be reduced by including all participants that drop out of the trial in the results using an intention-to-treat analysis method in which data are imputed for the participants that drop out of the trial to help maintain comparability between groups.
+The systematic error of attrition bias can be reduced by including all participants that drop out of the trial in the results using an intention-to-treat analysis method in which data are imputed for the subjects that drop out of the trial to help maintain comparability between groups.